beynar/syncrostate/README.md

 - [ ] Find a way to make syncrostate schema optional
 - [ ] Add support for recursive types
 - [ ] Add support for nested documents
+- [ ] Add a simple way to manage awareness sharing

 ## License